keichi/hpcmaspa17-pfanalyzer/outline.md

 Due to the rapid scale out of high-performance computing systems, interconnects are becoming increasingly large-scale and complex.
 This trend is making static and over-provisioned interconnects cost-ineffective.

+We have
-We have been developing SDN-enhanced MPI, a framework that optimizes the interconnect to fit the communication patterns of MPI applications by leveraging the dynamic network controllability of Software-Defined Networking (SDN).
+been developing SDN-enhanced MPI, a framework that optimizes the interconnect to fit the communication patterns of MPI applications by leveraging the dynamic network controllability of Software-Defined Networking (SDN).
 Our previous works have demonstrated the acceleration of several individual MPI primitives based on the idea of SDN-enhanced MPI.

+drive more efficient future HPC system design

+insight

-However, the effect of SDN-enhanced MPI on the utilization of interconnects and performance of real-world applications is yet unclear.
+However, the effect of
+SDN-enhanced MPI on the utilization of interconnects and performance of real-world applications is yet unclear.

 To answer this question, we developed an MPI tracer and online analyzer to extract the communication patterns from applications.
 Furthermore, we developed an interconnect simulator to investigate the congestion in the interconnect for a given cluster